Why Taiwan Solo Travel Is Very Worth It?

 It is Very Clean

-Living like a local in Taipei, Taiwanese people are disciplined on how they dispose of their garbage.
+Living like a local in Taipei, Taiwanese people are disciplined in how they dispose of their garbage.
 Every time they hear the garbage truck jingle, people will eventually run.
 They’re in a hurry to get rid of their garbage out of there homes.

 Related Article: How I Enjoyed My Digital Nomad Life in Taiwan?